 An official website of the State of Oregon »

 You are here:

 Each court has a case register or log where the court lists “events” for each case.
 Events include each document filed, hearings and trials, notices, judgments, and reminders.
 What is not included are copies of the documents in the file.

 To find a case, you have three options:

-FREE online access to court calendars and basic case information for the Oregon circuit courts and the Oregon Tax Court.
+FREE online access to court calendars and basic case information for the Oregon circuit courts, the Tax Court, Court of Appeals, and Supreme Court.